clearwater/chumby-oe/README.md

 Here's the process from the beginning:

+ - You will need a github login.
+If you don't have one already, sign up for one now.
  - Download the ISO file for the netinst from [http://www.debian.org/CD/netinst/].
 I used bittorrent.
  - Create a new VirtualBox image under OS X and boot from the Debian ISO.
 I used the defaults for RAM and disk size (NOT BIG ENOUGH!).
 I named my image "debian" and VirtualBox recognized it as a Debian install - neat trick.
  - Select only the minimum required packages, plus the SSH server.